waml-lang/waml/README.md

 ### Forward

-The `forward` step moves the current page forward in the browser navigation history.
+The `forward` step moves the current page forward in browser navigation history.

 ```yaml
 - forward